ministryofjustice/moj-frontend/docs/style-guide.md

 Use 'prisoner' where space is limited, for example in a table or service name.

 Use a person's name where possible.
-Avoid the term offender - it's not rehabilitative.
+Avoid the term 'offender' - it's not rehabilitative.

 ### prisoner record